WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 script: ["tag-name-input.js"]
 ---

-Custom Element tag names must have at least one dash (`-`) in them, and so you probably want to name your element with two distinct words like `theme-picker`.
+Custom Element _tag names_ must have at least one dash (`-`) in them.
+As such you probably want to name your element with two distinct words like `theme-picker`.
 You can use as many dashes as you want, you're not limited to one.

 There are some specific rules that you must adhere to to make a valid tag name: